-Buddy, the much loved male Staffie belonging to lovely couple of die-hard Rockers, presented with a real problem – he couldn’t urinate.
+Buddy, the much loved male Staffie belonging to a lovely couple of die-hard Rockers, presented with a real problem – he couldn’t urinate.
 He had a large prostate cyst with a communication to the urethra, the tube from the bladder.
-When he tried to urinate, the urine shunted from his bladder to the cyst and only a dribble came out.
-He was also losing alot of weight and vomiting.
+When he tried to urinate, the urine shunted from his bladder to the cyst, and only a dribble came out.
+He was also losing a lot of weight and vomiting.

-We castrated him (to help the prostatic tissue regress), biopsied the prostate, and placed a cystopexy tube (a means of emptying his bladder through a tube through the body wall by passing his urethra).
+We castrated him at our practice in Burton-Upon-Trent (to help the prostatic tissue regress), biopsied the prostate, and placed a cystopexy tube (a means of emptying his bladder through a tube through the body wall by passing his urethra).

 Once samples of prostate biopsy, blood test results had come back, and a thorough abdominal scan had been done with our colleague Roger, we were confident that no other issues were apparent other than the urinary one.